Licensed Marriage and Family Therapist Associate

 I am a Licensed Marriage and Family Therapy Associate with the State of Washington (CG60823575).
 I regularly seek consultation from colleagues as well as my licensed supervisor, Gemma Drouhard Stilley (LF60746842).

 Charles works with teens 13+ and adults for individual therapy.
-For family therapy, he works with participants who are 13+.
+For family and couples therapy, he works with participants who are 13+.

 Saturdays 10am to 3pm

 Contact us to request your complimentary 30 minute initial consultation to determine if I’m the right fit for you.

 You can also call our office to schedule your first appointment: 425-998-9769.

 To make an appointment with Charles, please call or email our office.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.